 Part A of the Hazardous Waste Permit Application contains general information about the site owner and its location, wastes planned to be managed, and technical information describing the processes to be used at the site.

-Part B - The applicant provides site-specific information on soils and geology which are needed to answer questions regarding the Phase I Exclusionary Criteria, e.g., water supply (269a.21); wetlands (269a.23); and carbonate bedrock areas (269a.25), if applicable.
+Part B - The applicant provides site-specific information on soils and geology which are needed to answer questions regarding the Phase I Exclusionary Criteria, e.g., water supply (§ 269a.21); wetlands (§ 269a.23); and carbonate bedrock areas (§ 269a.25), if applicable.

 Proof of public notifications are to be provided with the Phase I siting application submittal.
 The applicant should notify the host county and municipality, adjacent landowners, counties, and municipalities within one-half mile of the proposed facility site.
 Notice of the application are to be published in two daily local newspapers once a week for two consecutive weeks.
 Copies of these notices and proof of delivery are to be included with the Phase I application.
 Contact the DEP for an example of an acceptable public notice.